Code Literate Web Designers

 My intention is not to further twist anyone’s britches, I am after all one of You, and Them.
-Yet many of us impose arbitrary “rules” to our role as designer which is, essentially, nothing more than a half-assed attempt at avoidance.
+Yet many of us impose arbitrary “rules” to our role as designer which as I will explain is, essentially, nothing more than a half-assed attempt at avoidance.

-There’s a persistent behavior amongst some professional (contract/freelance) designers of compartmentalizing (or flat-out ignoring) those aspects of the Web building process that are difficult, uninteresting or unpleasant (yes, I’m referring to code literacy) because they don't consider it to be part of their job.
-But at what cost?
-Do you think it makes their job easier or more difficult?
+There’s a persistent mindset amongst some professional designers to compartmentalize (or flat-out ignore) those aspects of the Web building process that are difficult, uninteresting or unpleasant because they don't consider it to be part of their “job” as someone who designs and builds websites for money.